 - Apply for a secured loan: Secured loans are often easier to get than unsecured loans because they’re backed by some form of collateral that your lender can seize if you stop making payments.
 You may be able to find no-credit auto loans or secured personal loans that you qualify for.

 - Find a cosigner: Lenders will be more willing to issue you a loan if you have a cosigner because your cosigner is agreeing to repay the loan for you if you can’t make your payments.
-Because of these implications, it’s important to carefully weigh up all the pros and cons before getting someone to cosign a loan for you.
+This makes it a good option for getting a car with no credit history.
+However, carefully weigh up all the pros and cons before getting someone to cosign a loan for you.

 - Put down a large deposit: A large deposit can help you get approved for a loan because it’ll mean less risk for your prospective lender.
 Other evidence that your finances are in order can also help, such as proof of a stable income.